4.68 from 28 votes

 Triple berry scone glazed with icing on cooling rack

 But we’re not ready to jump into Fall and Halloween just yet.
-Instead, let’s focus on some of those sweet Summer berries and different sweet treats that we can turn them into.
+Instead, let’s focus on some of those sweet Summer fruits and different sweet treats that we can turn them into, like strawberry cheesecake, blueberry cream cheese pie, and peach crisp.

 Blueberries, blackberries, and raspberries were my choice, though you can use any berries you prefer.
 While I love fresh berries, this recipe works especially well with frozen berries, they’re much easier to incorporate into the dough — fresh berries don’t hold up as well as I’d like when I’m working the dough together with my hands.